Kim Kyu-jong: 2005-2009: SS501 Debut

 Kim Kyu Jong debuted as a member of SS501 on June 8, 2005, along with their debut album entitled Warning.
 Their second mini album, Snow Prince was released in late 2005, five months after their debut.
 During this time, they already established their official fan club name, "Triple S", and its color, pearl green.
 The group earned popularity right away as they won many rookie awards after their debut.

 He started his acting career with a role in Mnet hip-hop music drama Break on May 11, 2006.
-Kim, along with the members of SS501, except for Heo Young-Saeng who was recovering from the surgery, lent their voices to the Korean version of 2006 animated film Pi's Story.
+Kim, along with the members of SS501, except for Heo Young-Saeng who was recovering from surgery, lent their voices to the Korean version of the 2006 animated film Pi's Story.

 On August 21, 2006, when fellow member Heo Young-Saeng left the radio programme SS501's Youngstreet on Seoul Broadcasting System (SBS) due to a throat condition requiring laryngeal surgery, he took over being the DJ, and continued to host the programme with fellow member Park Jung-min.

 SS501 soon promoted their first studio album S.T 01 Now.
 In late 2007, they expanded their activities in the Japanese market to challenge themselves outside Korea with the release of their Japanese single Kokoro, along with the establishment of "Triple S Japan".
 After the single debuted at #5, they had 2 more successful releases in Japan entitled Distance and SS501.
 In around one year in Japan, they received the Newcomer Award by Japan Gold Disc Award in January 2008; this was the first time for Korean artists to receive this award.